 Offline conversion tracking is possible by uploading customers’ information, such as the names, email addresses and phone numbers from company CRM, POS or payment system to Facebook.
 Facebook will match the information with the data of users who saw or clicked on the ads.
 If there is a match, Facebook attributes the sale to an ad.
 This tool allows advertisers to find out whether or not their marketing efforts are having an impact.

 Likewise, if you are a retailer, you can use the Facebook offline conversion tool to know the number of people that bought or sold something as a result of your Facebook ads.

-Why tracking offline conversions in Facebook matters?
+Why does tracking offline conversions on Facebook matter?

 There are three major reasons why you need to track your offline conversions on Facebook, which we also discussed in the video below.

 In summary, you need to track offline conversions on Facebook because: